wmaynard/chat-service/README.md

 This request will send any message to any room - though it will only be visible if you're a member of that room.

+#### So, what are some use cases for the new Context?

+* Content linking.
+Wnat to share an item in your collection?
+We could include that item's entire details in the message, where it can be parsed and used by other clients.
+* PvP challenges.
+In games like Clash Royale, a player can issue a challenge in chat to play a friendly, unranked PvP match.
+Add some match details and add a server-side claim functionality to upadte the message and we can pair people off in easier private matches.
+* Stickers & Emoji.
+Add some flair to chat with context that links the message to art assets.
+* Shared rewards.
+Some games offer IAPs where a purchase not only grants the buyer bonuses, but also allows other players to claim a smaller bonus from a chat message.
+Use a server-side rewards claim / update the message if necessary.

 ### Direct Messages

 Chat supports direct messages for up to 20 players.
 Keep in mind that a player's token constitutes one of the spots when creating a new DM.